minprog/programming-1-hispeed/info/10 Syllabus.md

 Problem sets are evaluated primarily along axes of scope, correctness, design, and style, with scores ordinarily determined by scope × (3 × correctness + 2 × design + 1 × style).
-Scope is all-important: we strive for you to at least try every aspect of each problem set.
 Mid-semester comparisons among students of scores are not reliable indicators of standing.

 Although you must submit all problem sets, your lowest score among those